Placinta cu branza or Romanian Cheese Pie – this is a savory version of the many cheese pie recipes you will find in Romania.

 Tips for making yeast dough

-- Always use a kitchen scale for measuring the ingredients, cup measuring is too imprecise.
+Always use a digital kitchen scale (the Amazon affiliate link opens in a new tab) for measuring the ingredients; cup measuring is too imprecise.
 Too much flour will make the pies dense and chewy.

 How to serve placinte?